Terraform the Hard Way

 rotate-secret: login ; aws secretsmanager rotate-secret --secret-id app/$(ENV)/$(NAME) --profile $(ENV)-admin

-# Eats positional arguments to `make` so `make seed-fixtures my-branch` doesn't error.
+# Eats positional arguments to `make` so `make seed-secrets my-branch` doesn't error.

 %: ; @: